Counting how many people have Rheumatoid Arthritis (UPDATED)

 Do we know for sure actually how many people have rheumatoid arthritis?
 How many are being treated for RA in the U.S.?
 Or how likely a person is to be diagnosed with RA in his or her lifetime?

-Apparently, it’s a bit slippery.
+Not really.
+Apparently, it’s a slippery target.

-In 2009, Gabriel and Michaud attested that “a recent systematic review of the incidence and prevalence of RA revealed substantial variation in incidence and prevalence across the various studies and across time periods within the studies,” Arthritis Research & Therapy (emphasis added).
+In 2009, Gabriel and Michaud indicated that “a recent systematic review of the incidence and prevalence of RA revealed substantial variation in incidence and prevalence across the various studies and across time periods within the studies,” Arthritis Research & Therapy (emphasis added).
 In that study, they reported a suspected decline in the incidence of RA.
 However, a year later, Mayo Clinic reported that the incidence of RA in the U.S. was actually climbing.
 Publications from Mayo Clinic have estimated between 1.6 and 2.1 million in recent years.